It's easy to feel anxious, overwhelmed and frustrated if you're asked to create elearning activities and teach remotely because of a school closure.

 - Lean on others for support.
 Use social media and colleagues in your school/district to brainstorm ideas.

-Here are 70 eLearning activities, templates and tutorials you can use tomorrow:
+Here are over 100 remote learning activities, templates and tutorials you can use tomorrow:

 Free Remote Learning Online Course